-5.1 Moved by Councillor Mill, seconded by Councillor Pickering to approve the minutes from the April 11, 2016 regular meeting of Town Council.
+- 5.1 Moved by Councillor Spencer, seconded by Councillor Mill to approve the minutes from the May 9, 2016 regular meeting of Town Council.
+Unanimously carried. - 5.2 Moved by Councillor Spencer, seconded by Councillor Pickering to approve the minutes from June 9, 2016 public meeting of Town Council.
 Unanimously carried.